 Research shows that landing pages with one link led to an average conversion rate of 13.5%, while pages with two to four links led to an average conversion of 11.9%.
 For five or more links, conversions dropped even lower to 10.5%. (source).

-3. Your landing page lacks authentic proof of value.
+3. Give pages an authentic proof of value.

 We tend to look to our peers when making big purchase decisions.
 Social proof refers to the idea that people gravitate towards things that are popular with others.
 Relevant examples of social proof include customer testimonials, case studies, and social sharing buttons.